tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 2/notes.md

 #### Laws of sets: Commutative, associative and distributives

 In Discrete Mathematics, especially in `Set Theory`, the `Commutative`, `Associative`, and `Distributive` Laws help us understand how set operations behave.
 These laws are very similar to those in arithmetic and logic.

+🔷 1.
+Commutative Laws
+These state that the order of sets doesn't matter for union or intersection.

+- Union: A ∪ B = B ∪ A
+- Intersection:A ∩ B = B ∩ A